 - Etc.

-And now you have it: a simple but impressing gauge chart in Excel.
+And now you have it: a simple but impressive gauge chart in Excel.

-Now, you know how to create a simple gauge chart in Excel and how to customise it.
+Now, you know how to create a gauge chart in Excel and how to customise it.

 What will you learn next?
 Check our blog for more tutorials.